sonkoni/Collection-of-Toy-Projects/README.md

 ## AutoLayout
- *Frameworks that help to support accessibility features and enable people with disabilities to use your app* **[back to top](#contents)**
+ *Frameworks that help to support accessibility features and enable people with disabilities to use your app*

+ - [Capable](https://github.com/chrs1885/Capable) - Track accessibility features to improve your app for people with certain disabilities.

+**[back to top](#contents)**